 If you are experiencing light incontinence, even if it’s just a little bit of pee, seek medical advice.
 A doctor will be able to find the cause and help to work out the best treatment plan for you.

 To help manage light incontinence in the meantime, wearing a liner that’s specially designed for all intimate fluids, even a little bit of pee, can give you the support you need.
-Our Dailies extra protection liners absorb 30% more than our regular liners, reduce dampness and help neutralise odours to help you feel fresh and confident, so you can continue living the life you want.
+Our Dailies All Fluid Protection Liners absorb 30% more than our regular liners, reduce dampness and help neutralise odours to help you feel fresh and confident, so you can continue living the life you want.

 The medical information in this article is provided as an information resource only, and is not to be used or relied on for any diagnostic or treatment purposes.
 Please consult your doctor for guidance about a specific medical condition.